Snowy albatross: Relationship with humans

-Sailors used to capture the birds for their long wing bones, from which they made tobacco-pipe stems.
-The early explorers of the great Southern Sea cheered themselves with the companionship of the albatross in their dreary solitudes; and the evil fate of him who shot with his cross-bow the "bird of good omen" is familiar to readers of Coleridge's The Rime of the Ancient Mariner.
+Sailors used to capture the birds for their long wing bones, from which they made tobacco pipe stems.
+The early explorers of the great Southern Sea were cheered by the companionship of the albatross in their dreary solitudes, and as shown in Coleridge's The Rime of the Ancient Mariner killing them was seen as extremely bad luck.
 The metaphor of "an albatross around his neck" also comes from the poem and indicates an unwanted burden causing anxiety or hindrance.
 In the days of sail the bird often accompanied ships for days, not merely following it, but wheeling in wide circles around it without ever being observed to land on the water.
 It continued its flight, apparently untired, in tempestuous as well as moderate weather.

 The Māori of New Zealand used albatrosses as a food source.
-They caught them by baiting hooks.
-Because the wing bones of albatross were light but very strong Māori used these to create a number of different items including koauau (flutes), needles, tattooing chisel blades, and barbs for fish hooks.
+They caught them using baited hooks.
+Because the wing bones of albatross are light but very strong, Māori used them to make a number of different items including kōauau (flutes), needles, tattooing chisel blades, and barbs for fish hooks.

 Conservation

-The IUCN lists the wandering albatross as vulnerable status.
+The IUCN lists the snowy albatross as vulnerable status.
 Adult mortality is 5% to 7.8% per year as of 2003.
 It has an occurrence range of 64700000 km2, although its breeding range is only 1900 km2.

-In 2007, there were an estimated 25,500 adult birds, broken down to 1,553 pairs on South Georgia Island, 1,850 pairs on Prince Edward Island, 1,600 on Marion Island, 2,000 on Crozet Islands, 1,100 on the Kerguelen Islands, and 12 on Macquarie Island for a total of 8,114 breeding pairs.

-The South Georgia population is shrinking at 1.8% per year.
-The levels of birds at Prince Edward and the Crozet Islands seem to be stabilising although most recently there may be some shrinking of the population.

-The biggest threat to their survival is longline fishing; however, pollution, mainly plastics and fishing hooks, are also taking a toll.
+The biggest threat to their survival is that they are attracted by the bait for longline fishing and get caught in the same way as the fish; however, pollution is also taking a toll, mainly from plastics and abandoned fishing hooks.
 The CCAMLR has introduced measures to reduce bycatch of albatrosses around South Georgia by 99%, and other regional fishing commissions are taking similar measures to reduce fatalities.
-The Prince Edward Islands are a nature preserve, and the Macquarie Islands are a World Heritage site.
-Finally, large parts of the Crozet Islands and the Kerguelen Islands are a nature reserve.
+The Prince Edward Islands are a nature preserve, the Macquarie Islands are a World Heritage site, and large parts of the Crozet Islands and the Kerguelen Islands are nature reserves.